 Find out the risks and benefits of garlic, and understand how one of its chemicals can end up doing more harm than good.

 Garlic has been used for centuries to fight bacteria and viruses and speed up healing.
-In ancient times, garlic was a cure-all for infections, stomachaches, coughs, and more.
+In ancient times, garlic was a cure-all for everything from stomachaches to infections to coughs.
 According to one study, modern science has documented garlic’s effects on immune system improvement, cardiovascular disease, and more.

 When you crush raw garlic, it makes a chemical called allicin.
 This compound gives garlic its strong odor.
-It’s also partly responsible for the herb's germ-fighting and health-promoting properties.
-According to the National Center for Complementary and Alternative Medicine (NCCAM):
+It’s also partly responsible for the herb’s germ-fighting and health-promoting properties.
+According to the National Center for Complementary and Integrative Health (NCCIH):

 - Some studies say allicin can lower blood cholesterol.
 However, other studies show various garlic preparations to have no effect on lowering blood cholesterol.

-- Garlic may slow the development of hardened arteries (atherosclerosis).
+- Garlic may slow the development of atherosclerosis, or hardened arteries.
 This condition can lead to stroke or heart disease.

-- Garlic thins the blood in a similar way to aspirin.
+- Garlic thins the blood in a similar way to aspirin (Bayer).
 Thinning the blood can have positive or negative effects, depending on your health.

 - The herb may lower risks for some cancers.
 However, a long-term study found that garlic had no effect on the development of stomach cancer.